anina512/FinTrack/Sprint3.md

 **Testing:**
 This feature was tested using Jest and Cypress to ensure that the correct data is displayed.

+### Upcoming Payments Section Displaying Payment, Amount, Due Date, and Button to Mark as Paid

+**Description:**
+The upcoming payments section displays all future payments, including their due dates and amounts.
+Users can also mark these payments as "Paid."

+**Process:**
+Upcoming payments are fetched from the database and displayed with a "Mark as Paid" button.
+Clicking the button updates the payment status.

+**Testing:**
+Tested using Cypress and Jest.
+Ensured that payments can be marked as paid and displayed correctly.

+### Recent Activities Section Displaying 5 Recent Activities

+**Description:**
+A recent activities section has been added to the dashboard, displaying the last five activities performed by the user.

+**Process:**
+The user's recent actions, such as adding or deleting income/expense records, are tracked and displayed.

+**Testing:**
+Verified with Cypress to ensure correct activities are displayed.

+### Button to View Transaction History

+**Description:**
+A button has been added that opens a modal window displaying the user's entire transaction history.

+**Process:**
+Clicking the "View Transaction History" button opens a modal window.
+The modal fetches and displays all past transactions from the backend.

+**Testing:**
+Verified button functionality and transaction history display using Cypress.

+### Everything Made Specific to the User with Logged-in User Saved in Session

+**Description:**
+All data and features are now tied to the currently logged-in user, with session management ensuring that data is displayed only for the authenticated user.

+**Process:**
+Backend verifies user sessions.
+Data is personalized based on the logged-in user.

+**Testing:**
+Ensured correct behavior for different users based on their session.

 ## Testing and Quality Assurance
 - **Unit Tests:** Jest was used for frontend components and backend logic testing.
 - **Cypress Component Tests:** Cypress was used to validate user flows and UI interactions.